dmagunov/snapshots.lol/README.md

 ## About The Project

-They say art is a solitary pursuit... but who wants to be alone when you can be surrounded by other people's bad ideas?
-That's the inspiration behind Snapshots.lol, a project that encourages collaboration, experimentation, and a total disregard for "good taste" - because let's face it, good taste is so overrated.
+They say art is a solitary pursuit... but who wants to be alone when you can be surrounded by other people's ideas?
+That's the inspiration behind Snapshots.lol, a project that encourages collaboration and experimentation.

 ## Built With